yogami/AIVoiceTranslator/CI-CD-SETUP.md

-# Benedictaitor CI/CD Setup Guide
+# AIVoiceTranslator CI/CD Setup Guide

-This guide provides detailed instructions for setting up the Continuous Integration and Continuous Deployment (CI/CD) pipeline for Benedictaitor using GitHub Actions, triggered directly from Replit.
+This guide provides detailed instructions for setting up the Continuous Integration and Continuous Deployment (CI/CD) pipeline for AIVoiceTranslator using GitHub Actions, triggered directly from Replit.

 ## One-Time Setup Process